 To notice the range of this new discipline, England created another groups of the same nature in order to obtain optimal results in the dispute.
 Just like United States (USA), when joined the War in 1942, creating the project SCOOP (Scientific Computation Of Optimum Programs), where was working George Bernard Dantzig, who developed in 1947 the Simplex algorithm.

 During the Cold War, the old Soviet Union (URRS), excluded of the Plan Marshall, wanted to control the terrestrial communications, including routes fluvial, from Berlin.
 In order to avoid the rendition of the city, and his submission to be a part of the deutsche communist zone, England and United States decided supplying the city, or else by means of escorted convoys (that would be able to give rise to new confrontations) or by means of airlift, breaking or avoiding in any event the blockage from Berlin.
-Second option was choosed, starting the Luftbrücke (airlift) at June 25, 1948.
-This went another from the problems in wich worked the SCOOP group, in December of that same year, could carry 4500 daily tons, and after studies of Research Operations optimized the supplying to get to the 8000~9000 daily tons in March of 1949.
+Second option was chosen, starting the Luftbrücke (airlift) at June 25, 1948.
+This went another from the problems in which worked the SCOOP group, in December of that same year, could carry 4500 daily tons, and after studies of Research Operations optimized the supplying to get to the 8000~9000 daily tons in March of 1949.
 This cipher was the same that would have been transported for terrestrial means, for that the Soviet decided to suspend the blockage at May 12, 1949.

 After second World War, the order of United States' resources (USA) (energy, armaments, and all kind of supplies) took opportune to accomplish it by models of optimization, resolved intervening linear programming.